QiuyiLi/MLMSC/README.md

 ### Download

 The source code of MLMSC Simulator is available in the GitHub repository:
 ```
 https://github.com/QiuyiLi/MLMSC
 ```
-You can clone the sources in your computer by executing
+You can clone the sources in your computer by executing:
 ```
 git clone https://github.com/QiuyiLi/MLMSC.git
 ```